 |Composition||Fe, Mg, and Ca silicates||K, Na, and Al silicates|

 Lithospheric plates move around the globe in different directions and come in many different shapes and sizes.
 Their movement rate is millimeters to a few centimeters per year, similar to the rate that your fingernails grow.
 Motion between tectonic plates can be , , or .
 In divergent boundaries, plates are moving away from each other; in convergent boundaries, plates are moving toward each other; and in transform boundaries, plates are sliding past each other.
 The type of crust on each plate determines the geologic behavior of the boundary (Figure 1.1).

 When Alfred Wegener came up with his continental drift hypothesis in the early 1900s, he used several lines of evidence to support his idea.
 He also proposed that 200 million years ago, all continents were together in a single supercontinent called Pangea.
 In this exercise, you will use the fit of the continents and matching fossil evidence to piece together Pangea.
-Exercise is adapted from “This Dynamic Planet” by the USGS.
+This exercise is adapted from “This Dynamic Planet” by the USGS.